MohammadrezaPourreza/Spider2/Spider2-Text2SQL/README.md

 ├── bigquery_credential.json
 ├── databases                   # DB/DB metadata for Spider2 dataset
 │   ├── bigquery                # The information of DB on Bigquery │   │   ├── metadata                 # The details data of each DB, including DB DDL, table, column information, and sample data.
 │   │   └── metadata_markdown        # Some human-readable Schema markdown documentation
 │   ├── local                   # The DB of the local databases │   └── snowflake               # The information of DB on Snowflake ├── interface                   # Scripts for interacting with the database.
-├── externel_info               # All externel information used for Text2SQL
+├── externel_information        # All externel information used for Spider2-Text2SQL
+│   ├── externel_knowledge
+│   ├── bigquery_grammar
+│   └── bigquery_functions
 ├── evaluation_suite            # Evaluation Suite for Spider2-Text2SQL
 │   ├── README.md
 │   ├── bigquery_credential.json